 The Office of Naval Research (ONR) and the Naval Research Laboratory (NRL) have coordinated their efforts to better serve the small business community in providing the best information possible.
 Some specific topics of interest at the Office of Naval Research and/or the Naval Research Laboratory are:

 Subcontracting Plans - Information regarding requirements for and establishing Small Business Subcontracting Plans is available at ONR Small Business Programs.
-Also available are the Subcontracting Reporting Forms (SF294 and SF295).
+All Subcontract plans should be monitored using Electronic Subcontract Reporting System.

 Broad Agency Announcements (BAA)